Informfully/Informfully.github.io/docs/deployment.md

 #.
 Restart the Phusion Passenger process to serve the Node app.

 Following these steps will deploy the new Administration Website.
-Please make sure to follow the instructions of the [Genesis Script](https://github.com/Informfully/Platform/blob/main/backend/server/genesis.js) to initialize the first users.
+Please follow the instructions in the [Genesis Script](https://github.com/Informfully/Platform/blob/main/backend/server/genesis.js) to initialize the first users.
-You can then proceed to log in and access the website with the credentials stored in the script.
+You can then log in and access the website using the credentials stored in the script.

 This setup was successfully tested on a server with the following software packages: